deibeljc/lcs-companion-faq/index.md

 This likely means that Riot's data server is down.

 ## All I see is a loading circle
-This means the backend is down for some reason.
-I will be notified and will address is promptly.
+This means my backend is down for some reason.
+I will be notified and will address the issue promptly.

 ## Further Support
 For now if you have an issue, please go over to [my discord](https://discord.gg/zjcQhv8) for support